 – View our new Outdoor Healthcare Service Directory –

-Hear from our guest speakers Emeritus Professor Judy Atkinson, Dr Kaye Richards (UK) & Professor Mike Gass (USA) as well as updates on the progress of the outdoor healthcare roundtable working group.
+Guest speakers Emeritus Professor Judy Atkinson, Dr Kaye Richards (UK) & Professor Mike Gass (USA) inspired us with their visionary work, and we provided updates on the progress of the outdoor healthcare roundtable working group.

 Outdoor Healthcare is being trialled as a term to encompass the range of evidence-informed health interventions that mobilise ‘human contact with nature’ as an intentional setting, method or mechanism to support human health, wellbeing and healing.